Mr H Demir

 Section B: case study questions requiring written answers, worth 50 marks.

 Additional revision sessions are an important part of the department’s commitment to student progress.
-AQA endorsed revision guides will be available in 2015.
+AQA endorsed revision guides are available.

 Students have the opportunity to join the Economics Society and to attend lessons given by outside speakers.